klinares/Latent_to_Language/README.md

 ## Key Findings

--   **Psychometric context improves item recovery monotonically**: Claude Sonnet weighted kappa from .645 (S) → .667 (P1) → .675 (P2) on LAPOP; .550 → .559 → .579 on Latinobarómetro
--   **LLMs outperform traditional methods at the fair comparison (S tier)**: Claude Sonnet (.645 LAPOP, .550 LB) vs. mixgb (.615, .463) and miceRanger (.561, .504)
+- **Item-level — psychometric context reduces item-level error monotonically**: Claude Sonnet weighted kappa rises .645 (S) → .667 (P1) → .675 (P2) on LAPOP and .550 → .559 → .579 on Latinobarómetro.
+At the fair comparison (S tier), Claude Sonnet (.645 LAPOP, .550 LB) outperforms mixgb (.615, .463) and miceRanger (.561, .504).
--   **All methods preserve construct ordering**: r \> .983 with ground truth θ on LAPOP; Claude achieves r = .930 on LB vs. mixgb .895
--   **Imputation error is overwhelmingly random**: Systematic bias accounts for less than 1% of total MSE for Claude Sonnet, less than 3% for mixgb (Biemer decomposition)
--   **Psychometric context reduces centripetal compression**: Compression slope moves from −0.464 (S) to −0.363 (P2) on LAPOP; Claude P2 compresses less than mixgb S on both surveys
+- **Item-level — the psychometric anchor helps most when the task is hardest**: under heavy masking (3–4 of 6 items) on the short Latinobarómetro scale, Claude Sonnet P2 declines only modestly (.612 → .567) while mixgb S collapses (.604 → .399, a 34% degradation).
+- **Person-level — all methods preserve ordering, but only the LLM preserves scale**: correlations with ground-truth θ exceed .98 on LAPOP (Claude .989 at S, .988 at P2); on the shorter LB scale Claude (.930) beats mixgb (.895).
+Claude P2 holds the regression slope near 1.0 on both surveys, while mixgb S compresses the LB latent distribution by 11% (slope 0.89).
+- **Instrument-level — both methods inflate IRT discrimination, with structurally different error**: every item shows positive Δa (LAPOP mean +0.09 Claude P2 / +0.05 mixgb S; LB +0.20 / +0.05).
+Absolute distortion is small (\< 5% relative on LAPOP), but Claude P2's error is predominantly systematic (89% LAPOP, 86% LB Bias²) while mixgb S is more balanced (75%, 33%); deletion adds near-zero bias but large variance.
+- **Complementary error motivates stacking, not competition**: because LLM and tree-based methods carry structurally different error profiles, using L2L as a psychometric context layer over traditional imputation is more promising than choosing one method over the other.
--   **Prior-attitude interference**: Items where LLM world-knowledge priors conflict with population attitudes (armed_forces) show systematic directional bias — a processing error mechanism unique to LLM-based imputation
+- **Prior-attitude interference**: items where LLM world-knowledge priors conflict with population attitudes (armed_forces) show systematic directional bias — an LLM-specific bias mechanism and a caution for cross-national use.

 ## Research Questions

+Within the Total Survey Error framework, imputation is a processing decision whose consequences register as **measurement error**.
+The three research questions trace that error across three levels of analysis:

-1.  **RQ1 — Psychometric Context Utilization**: To what extent does communicating progressively richer psychometric model information improve LLM-based item imputation and under what conditions (e.g., LLM architecture)?
+1.  **RQ1 — Item-level measurement error**: To what extent does communicating progressively richer psychometric model information reduce item-level prediction error, and how does performance degrade as the proportion of masked items within a scale increases?
-2.  **RQ2 — Construct-Level Recovery**: How closely do imputed data preserve respondents' positions on the latent construct, as measured by the correlation and regression slope between ground truth and imputed θ estimates?
+2.  **RQ2 — Person-level measurement error**: How well do imputed data preserve respondents' positions on the latent construct, as measured by the correlation and regression slope between ground-truth and imputed θ estimates?
-3.  **RQ3 — Measurement Error Structure**: What is the structure of the measurement error that imputation introduces at the item level through psychometric context engineering?
+3.  **RQ3 — Instrument-level measurement error**: To what extent does imputation alter the psychometric properties of the measurement instrument, and do LLM-based and tree-based methods introduce structurally different distortion profiles?

 ## Tier Design